souperthe/cobble-framework/README.md

 Well, Cobble-Framework is the thing just for you!

-Cobble-Framework is a open source write of Pizza Tower built to be a starting point for your fan creation needs, no more speghetti, no fluff and filler, no more fighting against the base games horrible and unorganized codebase.
+Cobble-Framework is a open source rewrite of Pizza Tower built to be a starting point for your fan creation needs, no more speghetti, no fluff and filler, no more fighting against the base games horrible and unorganized codebase.